-After two more seasons with Indianpolis, Griff was not retained, and he signed for Miami Dolphins in March 2016, an NFL team who play in the AFC East division, and in December he moved to New England Patriots who play in the same division.
+After two more seasons with Indianpolis, Griff was not retained, and he signed for Miami Dolphins in March 2016.
+The Dolphins are an NFL team who play in the AFC East division, and in December he moved to New England Patriots who play in the same division.
 He has since played for Baltimore Ravens, Oakland Raiders and Calgary Stampeders.

 His rise to the top has been one he has valued enormously.

 “As a walk-ok in college, then undrafted in the NFL, just making it onto a team and onto the field has been a dream come true.
 Every team win I’ve been a part of has been a great achievement, it’s extremely difficult to win games in the NFL.”